 \subsubsection{HD\,116656 ($\zeta^1$\,UMa, Mizar A)}

-Mizar is a visual binary (ADS\,8891) in which both components, separated by about 14\,arcsec, are themselves SB2 binaries.
-Together with Alcor (80~UMa, HD\,116842), which is also a binary \citep{2010AJ....139..919M,2016MNRAS.459.2827H}, it may form a hierarchical sextuple or even septuple if the fifth, astrometric component of Mizar \citep{2010NewA...15..324G} will be confirmed.
-The brighter component of Mizar, Mizar A ($\zeta^1$\,UMa), is the first spectroscopic binary ever detected.
+Mizar is a visual binary (ADS\,8891) in which both components, separated by about 14\,arcsec, are SB2 binaries themselves.
+Together with Alcor (80~UMa, HD\,116842), which is also a binary \citep{2010AJ....139..919M,2016MNRAS.459.2827H}, it may form a hierarchical sextuple or even septuple if the fifth, astrometric component of Mizar \citep{2010NewA...15..324G} is to be confirmed.
+The brighter component of Mizar -- Mizar A ($\zeta^1$\,UMa) -- is the first spectroscopic binary ever detected.
 Its line doubling was found in the late 1880s by Antonia C.~Maury and reported by \cite{1889AJS...39...46P}.
 The line doubling occurred every 52 days, which led them to propose that the orbital period is equal to 104~d.
-In the next paper \citep{1890MNRAS..50..296P}, a half shorter period of 52~d and eccentric orbit were suggested.
+In the next paper \citep{1890MNRAS..50..296P}, a half-shorter period of 52~d and an eccentric orbit were suggested.
 The first spectroscopic orbit and the correct value of the orbital period, 20.6~d, were derived by \cite{1901AN....155..317V,1901ApJ....13..324V}.
-The eccentric ($e\approx 0.5$) spectroscopic orbit was improved by many subsequent investigators \citep{1909AN....180..265L,1916POMic...2...76H,1946ApJ...104..287C,1951CoAsi..20....1D,1960MmSAI..31...61K,1961JO.....44...83F,2004IAUS..224..923B}.
+The eccentric ($e\approx 0.5$) spectroscopic orbit was improved thanks to a number of subsequent studies \citep{1909AN....180..265L,1916POMic...2...76H,1946ApJ...104..287C,1951CoAsi..20....1D,1960MmSAI..31...61K,1961JO.....44...83F,2004IAUS..224..923B}.